Chicago White Sox Plan To Take Action After CBS 2 Investigators Expose Parking Scam Outside Sports Venues: Fans Getting Ripped Off By Conmen, Then Hit With Parking Tickets

 The CBS 2 Investigators went undercover multiple times over the years to show this scam repeatedly happening at different sports venues – including the United Center, home to the Chicago Bulls and Chicago Blackhawks.

-“You’re good, buddy,” said one conman as he took our money and gave us a fake parking pass.READ MORE: Americans Are Quitting At Record Rates.
-Georgia Leads The Pack.
+“You’re good, buddy,” said one conman as he took our money and gave us a fake parking pass.READ MORE: Brandon Residents React To Deputy-Involved Shooting

 Deena Mora got conned this same way, but outside Guaranteed Rate Field during the the Chicago White Sox versus Chicago Cubs Crosstown Classic.
 After unwittingly paying scammers to park, she then found a city parking ticket on her car after the game.